LiamSmith7/JSGame/README.md

 # JSGame
-A game test
+A 2D game test done in JavaScript.

 TODO:

-    - Raycast to detect entities (of a certain kind)

-    - Raycast to find block

     - A* Pathfinding for certain entities

-    - Reorganise code into different files

-    - Reorganise entity objects (All entities are currently "living" and use same movement method)

     - Raycast faster projectiles (using raycast to detect entities and raycast to find point) for more accurate simulation